 Under 15 U.S.C.
-1225 (section 43 of the Lanham Act) an enterprise may not make deceptive claims for the purpose of misleading the public through unfounded enticement.
-In light of our continuously assured adherence to these provisions, The Futures Wizard can boastfully claim, for the purposes of empowering our clientele, that as of 2/3/20 48 out of our last 49 predictions have been successful.
-Again our purpose is to empower you rather than to tout our abilities.
-We know that we are capable of helping you achieve our goals through the unique service that we provide.
+1225 (section 43 of the Lanham Act) … “an enterprise may not make deceptive claims for the purpose of misleading the public through unfounded enticement.”
+In light of our continuous adherence to these provisions, The Futures Wizard can claim, for the purposes of empowering our clientele, that as of 9/1/23 over 80% of our predictions, as witnessed directly by members, have been successful.
+During the pandemic our success rate was just above 75%.
+Again, our purpose is to empower you rather than to tout our abilities.
+We know that we are capable of helping you achieve your goals through the unique service that we provide.

 Accuracy and Profitability.

 Follow the Wizard and Trade like a Wizard!

 Predictions disseminated by The Futures Wizard are made with either a “long” or “short” label.
 For options predictions our publications may entail a “buy” or “sell” recommendation.
 For predictions accompanying a “long” label The Wizard is predicting an increase in the underlying market.
 Conversely, a prediction accompanied with a “short” label indicates that The Wizard predicts the underlying market will decline in value.

 In actual trading, only the terms “buy” and “sell” are employed in all of the leveraged instruments we follow.
 For instance, if an initial “buy” order is placed in a given market the party placing that order benefits from an increase in price.
 If an initial “sell” order is placed, then the party benefits from a decline in price (unless these “buy” or “sell” orders “close” a position which is discussed below).